Sanssouci at the time of Frederick William IV

 Sanssouci at the time of Frederick William IV covers the period almost one hundred years after the palace's construction, when a King who was convinced of the divine right of his crown and of the absolute claim to power of the ruler came to the Prussian throne.
-It was a time of social upheaval, its bloody climax being the March Revolution of 1848.
+It was a time of social unrest, its bloody climax being the March Revolution of 1848.
 Frederick William IV, the romantic on the throne, admired and respected the person and world of Frederick the Great very much.
 He believed that he had much in common with Frederick as to their complex interests, especially in the area of architecture and artistic design.
 But Frederick William IV was not sufficiently astute for the political re-orientation that occurred in the middle of the 19th century.
-He sought authentication of his own claim to power and the role of the regent through his proximity to his admirable ancestor.
+He sought the authentication of his own claim to power and the role of the regent through his proximity to his admirable ancestor.

 Whilst still crown prince, Frederick William had shown a great interest in Sanssouci Palace and the park of his great-great uncle Frederick.
 The oldest son of Frederick William III and Louise of Mecklenburg-Strelitz asked for permission to use the palace of his ancestor in 1832, although he and his wife Elisabeth Ludovika of Bavaria could have moved into the since built Charlottenhof Palace, whose grounds were connected to the Frederician park.

 After his accession to the throne in 1840, exactly one hundred years after the beginning of the reign of Frederick the Great, the royal couple finally moved into the guestrooms in the "göttliche Sanssouci" (divine Sanssouci), as Frederick William called it.
 They retained the existing furniture and replaced missing pieces with furniture from the Frederician period.
 The room in which Frederick the Great had died, transfigured under Frederick William II, was to be repaired back to its original state, but this plan was never realised for lack of authentic documents and plans.
 The only thing to arrive back at its old place (in 1843) was the armchair in which Frederick had died.